 First of all, I stopped riding at noon today on US 50.
 Second of all I am on US 50.
 Why this is notable is because I had fully planned to be either on or at the base of Mormon Immigrant Pass today at this time but I am here at a campground right on the old Lincoln Hwy where just as I was developing this thought, Greg from the campground next to me just walked up and handed me a plate full of salmon covered crackers.
 He invited me to dinner at his and Liz’s camp site later when they eat and then he excused himself so I could get back to this!!

 He had earlier come over to ask me about my bike। Whereupon I found out he is a classical guitarist from Sacramento.
-They are up here next to the fast flowing American River for a couple of days doing some r&r.
+They are up here next to the fast flowing American River for a couple of days doing some R&R.

 I began to realize that even though I wrote about Mormon Immigrant and the soon ahead Loneliest Highway that I had researched for my book, I had visualized a journey that would be a supported one। That said I am going to take Steve Stevens sage advice and pedal I-80 across Nevada and am now headed for Lake Tahoe where as a bonus I might be joined for a while by Ron Bishop’s cycle zealot daughter, Camille.
-I also already hear back from Mike Damon and I can stay in Reno on Tuesday and will also get to meet Reno Mayor Bob Cashell on Wednesday.
+I also already heard back from Mike Damon and I can stay in Reno on Tuesday and will also get to meet Reno Mayor Bob Cashell on Wednesday.

 As I was packing things they kept giving me things.
 From matches to bungie cords, I could not believe how much they wanted me to do well.
 Marilyn, the docent for the Placerville History museum from whom I learned a lot, even told me from where he city got its name.
 Placer, is a type of gold, a gold that is found by washing it away from the other sediments within which it is mixed.

-The hills got bigger and the shoulder became less consistent…
+Upon leaving the wonder of Placervile behind, the hills got bigger and the shoulder became less consistent…

 THX 4 all of U!!